dev-gaitano/obsidian/gaitanos-mind/03-permanent/GSAP Timelines.md

   .to(".blue", {y:400px, duration:1});
 ```

-These tweens will be sequenced one after the other, starting with the green one,
+These Tweens will be sequenced one after the other, starting with the green one,
-then the red one andd lastly the blue one.
+then the red one and lastly the blue one.

 However, timeline children don't have to come one after another, they can overlap.
-This can be done using an optional argument that you can add to the timeline child, ==The Positional Argument==.
+This can be done using an optional argument that you can add to the timeline child, **the Positional Argument**.

 A number sets the absolute time (in seconds) that the animation starts;